 "From the exuberant Trombone Concerto by Samuel Jones, to the jazzy 'For Malala,' by Sumi Tonooka, and then concluding with Bernstein's Broadway hit, 'Three Dance Episodes' from 'On the Town,' this year's Valentine's concert is one of the most enjoyable concerts in our history!"

 - NWSO Conductor Anthony Spain

-Under NWSO's Educational Outreach Symphony for Students program, students receive free tickets to performances at the Highline Performing Arts Center, Burien, Washington.
+Generously underwritten by the National Endowment for the Arts, the NWSO's Educational Outreach Symphony for Students program provides free tickets to students for performances at the Highline Performing Arts Center, Burien, Washington and at Holy Rosary, Seattle, Washington.
 Please see Symphony for Students Program for more information.

 About the nwso

-The mission of the Northwest Symphony Orchestra (NWSO) is to be the premier orchestra in performance and promotion of music by contemporary northwest composers while also performing, promoting, and educating the public about the full spectrum of classical music.
-The NWSO completed it's 2011 - 2012 season by celebrating 25 Years and reaching the milestone of performing 125 works by northwest composers and garnering its 8th ASCAP award.
+The mission of the Northwest Symphony Orchestra (NWSO) is to be the premier orchestra in performance and promotion of music by contemporary Northwest composers while also performing, promoting, and educating the public about the full spectrum of classical music.
 The NWSO is generously underwritten by the National Endowment for the Arts.
-The NWSO's Composer-In-Residence, Mentoring, and Symphony for Students programs provide educational enrichment to the Highline School District and the surrounding communities.
+The NWSO's Composer-In-Residence, Mentoring, and Symphony for Students programs provide educational enrichment to the Highline School District (South Seattle, WA) and the surrounding communities.
 These programs have proven to be highly successful, and our musicians have made positive impacts on program participants, from being role models to exposing audiences to classical music.
 Some of today’s young players will become professional musicians, but almost all of them will become part of an educated classical music audience.